 After review and approval by members of the committee, the student and chair will schedule a defense of the proposal before all members of the dissertation committee.
-The student must contact the program office at least 10 working days prior to the proposal defense date to formally schedule the defense and secure a room reservation.
-A typical proposal defense follows the design outlined in Appendix B. The student should discuss this format with the chair.
+The student must submit the Dissertation Proposal Schedule Request on Taskstream at least 10 working days prior to the proposal defense date.
+A typical proposal defense follows the design outlined in Appendix D. The student should discuss this format with the chair.
 The committee has a responsibility to review the proposal and ensure it will produce worthwhile and high-quality research.
-During the defense, the student may be asked about his/her/their rationale for certain aspects of the proposal, asked for more details about the literature or the proposed methods, or challenged about the appropriateness of proposed procedures.
+During the defense, the student may be asked about rationale for certain aspects of the proposal, asked for more details about the literature or the proposed methods, or challenged about the appropriateness of proposed procedures.
 The committee must determine the student's competency with the main research methods.
 The "defense" is also a consultation in which the committee members suggest, and sometimes require, changes to improve the research.
 Usually some refinements are expected following the proposal defense.